rkitover/windows-dev-guide/README.md

 `help` via `$env:PAGER`, and `-full` will be enabled by default via `$PSDefaultParameterValues`.

-You can search for documentation using globs, for example to see a list of articles containing the word "where":
+You can use tab completion to find help topics and search for documentation using globs, for example to see a list of articles containing the word "where":

 ```powershell
 help *where*